kimyen/kimyen/README.md

 I'm Kim.
 I'm working on the Data Platform at GitHub.

-Ask me about Airflow, chatops, and infrastructure as code.
+Ask me about Airflow, Trino, chatops, and infrastructure as code.

 When I'm not working, I enjoy a nice walk 🚶‍♀️ or biking 🚴‍♀️ with friends, gardening 🏡 with my chicken 🐔, and crafting ✂️ with my cats 🐈.